Arbor Hills Tree Farm, LLC

 Bloom time:

-On deciduous varieties, the flowers open in early spring before the leaves appear, emerging from large pussy-willow-like buds that set during the previous growing season and remain throughout fall and winter.
 Evergreen types bloom heaviest during the transition from spring to summer.
-But, don’t be surprised if your magnolia tree re-blooms in the summer or early fall.
+But don’t be surprised if your magnolia tree re-blooms in the summer or early fall.
 It’s not uncommon for sporadic blooms to appear on new growth.

 Interesting Magnolia Tree Facts